The Green Papers: 2023 General Election

 Candidate Republican Terri Bradshaw

-Candidate Republican state Delegate Moore Capito
+Candidate Republican former state Delegate Moore Capito

 Candidate Republican Chris Miller